BoyBACKS/DeathBan/README.md

   Simple plugin that run custom command after player die, you can download plugin [here](#https://www.spigotmc.org/resources/deathban.91723/)

 # Permissions
-  `deathban.bypass` - permisja dająca ochronę przed działaniem komendy po śmierci
+  `deathban.bypass` - permission that gives protection against a command after death

 ## What have we added new?
 V1.5.3